List of civil parishes in Wiltshire

 This is a list of civil parishes in the ceremonial county of Wiltshire, England.
 There are 275 civil parishes.

 Swindon

 Since 2017, the Borough of Swindon (formerly Swindon Municipal Borough and the surrounding Highworth Rural District) is fully parished.
 There are 20 parishes:

-Central Swindon South is the official name of the parish but the parish council styles itself as South Swindon.
+South Swindon parish was created with the official name of Central Swindon South, but the parish council used the name and branding "South Swindon" from its creation.
+In October 2023, Swindon Borough Council consented to formally change the name to South Swindon.

 Wiltshire

 The whole of the county is parished.